 It should be noted that entries such as “designed to comply with EN61558” (or similar), sometimes found on transformers datasheets, are only valuable to a certain extent.
 The safety requirements, in fact, do not only depend on V(input) and V(output), but also on specific RMS and repetitive peak voltages that arise across the windings and across the interposed insulation.
 They also depend on other elements such as the insulation materials, characteristics, switching frequency and power.

 Our participation to the normative work of CT96, Technical Committee for the EN 61558 standard for transformers, allows us to provide a top-level support.
 We offer a service for the definition of Creepage, Clearance, DTI and Dielectric strength according to EN61558-1, EN61558-2-1, EN61558-2-4, EN61558-2-6, EN61558-2-16 (transformers) and EN61347-1, EN61347-2-13 (lighting).

 The third edition of the EN 61558 introduces an additional classification according to the overvoltage category (OVC-I…IV).
 Our service considers the requirements for the OVC of your equipment.
 Last but not least, considering that the standards of many other products refer to the EN 61558, the relevance of our safety pre-compliance service extends to a wide range of applications.

-The EMI issues that most often lead to the revision of the filters and the layout of an SMPS are the non-compliances about conducted disturbances through power cables and about the input current harmonic distortion (THD).
+The EMI issues that most often lead to the revision of the SMPS layout and filters are the non-compliances about conducted disturbances through power cables and about the input current harmonic distortion (THD).